-Yep, Sugar Maple is important to us here in Wisconsin and that is why it is appropriate that it was made our State Tree in 1949.
-It is also the state tree for New York, Vermont and West Virginia making it the most popular species for state tree status in the nation.
+Sugar Maple is important to us here in Wisconsin and that is why it’s appropriate that it’s our State Tree.
+It’s also the state tree for New York, Vermont and West Virginia, making it the most popular species for state trees in the nation.
 What a tree!

-It is the king of the woods.
-Sugar Maple produces prodigious amounts of seed in some years.
-They can coat the forest floor.
+Sugar Maple is the king of the woods.
+It produces prodigious amounts of seed in some years that coat the forest floor.
 I noticed this in the spring of 2014.
 Newly sprouted sugar maples were thick on the ground of the woods.
 There were millions of them!!!

-They were thicker than the hair on a dog’s back!!!
-I am sure they will thin themselves out over time but many will survive and live in the shade of their parents until their opportunity to grow to the canopy arises.
-That’s the thing about Sugar Maple that differs from most of the other trees in the forest.
-Their young can grow and survive in the heavy shade of the forest.
+They were thicker than the hair on a dog’s back!
+I’m sure they will thin themselves out over time but many will survive and live in the shade of their parents until their opportunity to grow to the canopy.
+Sugar Maple differs from the other trees in the forest because their young can grow in the heavy shade of the forest.

-This helps explain why Sugar Maples are best used for landscaping in rich, well drained soils and need to be mulched and watered during a drought.
+This helps explain why Sugar Maples are best used for landscaping in rich, well drained soils.
+They need to be mulched and watered during a drought.
 We have to treat them like the kings they are.

-When siting Sugar Maple in landscapes particular attention should be paid to drainage.
-If at any time water sits at the base of the trees it may encounter the Verticillium Wilt fungus in the soil.
+Particular attention should be paid to drainage when siting Sugar Maples in landscapes.
+If at any time water sits at the base of the trees it may encounter Verticillium Wilt fungus in the soil.
 This disease can slowly kill or disfigure trees.
-The pathogen invades the vascular tissue (plant veins) through the roots and cuts off flow of water and nutrients to portions of the plant.
-It is perhaps the number one killer of Sugar Maples planted in landscapes in our area.
+The pathogen invades the vascular tissue (plant veins) through the roots and cuts off flow of water and nutrients.
+It’s perhaps the number one killer of Sugar Maples in our area.

-The importance of this discussion is that cultivars or seed grown trees from the various parts of the range of Sugar Maple should be selected for use based on these specific provenance adaptive characteristics.
+The importance of this discussion is that cultivars or seed-grown trees from these distant parts of Sugar Maple’s total range should be selected for use based on these specific provenance adaptive characteristics.
 One has to pay attention to what latitude the plant came from originally.
 This will assure hardiness and proper development of fall colors.
 It brings into play the importance of regional cultivars.

 Sugar Maple sure is an interesting tree!
-I noticed some information sources I looked at on the internet called it a heritage tree–one that you should plant for your grandchildren.
-I think that is a really cool concept.
-I think that it is important for us to inflict as much Sugar Maple influence as possible on future generations so that we get more people like my friend Karl—samara people!!!
+It’s a heritage tree – one that you plant for your grandchildren.
+I think that it is important for us to inflict as much Sugar Maple influence as possible on future generations so that we get more people like my friend Karl—samara.

 Sugar Maple people……!

-Our field tests here at Johnson’s Nursery have shown that some of the best performing cultivars for our part of Wisconsin are as follows:
+Our field tests here at Johnson’s Nursery show that some of the best performing cultivars for our part of Wisconsin are as follows: